 One should know, it doesn't take the big time to make a name for one's self in the Music Industry.
-Jimmy Parker has been called "Outlaw," "The Legend," and "The Real Deal," by some of his peers in Nashville and outside of Nashville.
+Jimmy Parker has been called "Outlaw," "The Legend," and "The Real Deal," by many of his peers in Nashville and outside of Nashville.
 He is and has been persistent with his music, his performing, and his life in the music business.
 He's done it his way.
 What you see is what you get.
 What you hear is what you get.
 There is nothing put on or made up with Jimmy Parker.
 He is true to himself and true to his fans.

 This 2018 inductee to the Independent Country Music Hall of Fame is a true-blooded country music singer.
 He has stayed true to his roots since he started pursuing country music for a career.
 His move to Nashville came in February, 1990.
 He pursued his music for a few years recording a couple of albums, knocking on doors, doing some travels for shows.
 He also landed a job teaching school for Nashville Public Schools.
 In 1996 he removed himself from the music business due to an illness his wife encountered.
 Battling this sickness for a little more than 6 years she succumbed in March of 2003.
 Jimmy spent another year grieving and working on himself as a person.
 He returned to his passion for music in 2004 and was only going to look at it as a hobby and for his late wife who always supported his desire for music.
 He wrote a few songs and what started as a fun hobby turned into a tribute to his late wife.
 He then recorded an album and entitled it "Warm Love."
 The title of that album came from the song he wrote as a tribute to his late wife based on an experience he had with her spirit one night as he was trying to sleep.